 NOPD creates special team to shut down illegal gatherings following stay-at-home order

-NEW ORLEANS - Hours after the governor announced the stay-at-home Saturday afternoon NOPD is taking extra precautions to make sure everyone is safe.
+NEW ORLEANS - Hours after the governor announced the stay-at-home mandate NOPD implemented extra precautions to ensure the safety of its residents.

-New Orleans Mayor LaToya Cantrell posted to Twitter how a special team of officers will start to investigate illegal gatherings.
+New Orleans Mayor LaToya Cantrell used her Twitter account to reveal that a special team of officers would be tasked with investigating illegal gatherings.

 To ensure the safety of the community, @NOPDnews has put together a special team of officers to investigate illegal gatherings reported to 3-1-1.
 The team is working with the city’s Safety and Permits.
 Businesses found in violation risk losing their license to operate in #NOLA. pic.twitter.com/HDi760puNg— Mayor LaToya Cantrell (@mayorcantrell) March 23, 2020